 If your time constrained and want enticing content, you need a piece of software that can help you write all your copy.
 Before now, there weren’t any good options out there for small businesses.

-Jarvis.ai changed that.
-Jarvis.ai is an artificial intelligence-powered assistant that will draft blistering marketing content for you in minutes.
+Jasper.ai changed that.
+Jasper.ai is an artificial intelligence-powered assistant that will draft blistering marketing content for you in minutes.

-All you have to do is give Jarvis some information about your business and it’ll take care of the rest!
+All you have to do is give Jasper some information about your business and it’ll take care of the rest!

 Risk: You’ll have to create content at the start and then build out new content over time.
 This will take a bit of time, but you can do it gradually.